-The Integrated Mobility Plan (IMP) will build on the Regional Plan transportation objectives in a number of ways:
+The Integrated Mobility Plan (IMP) builds on the Regional Plan transportation objectives in a number of ways:

 Bold Moves: The Regional Plan set targets for shifting mobility demands to transit and active transportation, but the supporting operational plans were essentially an expansion and improvement of what we are currently providing.
 Substantive and meaningful shifts in mobility demands will require new thinking, or “bold moves”.
 The IMP will identify what changes we will make to operations and policies to support the Regional Plan targets.

 Community Principles, Understanding Trade-offs: Transportation has a large role in the growth, success, and livability of our region and communities.
 Satisfying the needs of all users on our streets involves trade-offs: for example, ensuring the viability of higher-order transit requires making a commitment to focus residential density, shops and services within a short walk of each stop.
 The Integrated Mobility Plan will provide direction on street design, community design, and transit services.

 Our Role: In the past, municipal transportation planning has focused on people’s need to move about the region, particularly the heavy demand created by commuting.
 The Integrated Mobility Plan will establish the role we need to play in emerging opportunities and topics in which we have traditionally allowed others to take the lead.
 Areas such as goods movement, higher-order transit (e.g. commuter rail, ferry, bus rapid transit), parking management, active and healthy communities, connected and autonomous vehicles, emerging options for ride sharing (such as Uber and Lyft), and the long-term potential for car sharing, will be examined.